nicotsou/nicotsou.com/content/blog/ai-will-not-replace-software-engineers/index.md

 From [misinformation](https://www.euronews.com/next/2023/05/02/rapid-growth-of-news-sites-using-ai-tools-like-chatgpt-is-driving-the-spread-of-misinforma) and [fake news](https://www.reuters.com/technology/china-reports-first-arrest-over-fake-news-generated-by-chatgpt-2023-05-10/) to [deepfakes](https://www.theguardian.com/technology/2023/may/25/deepfakes-ai-concern-microsoft-brad-smith) and [Balenciaga](https://www.nytimes.com/2023/04/08/technology/ai-photos-pope-francis.html).
 And what about the [copyrights](https://www.theverge.com/23444685/generative-ai-copyright-infringement-legal-fair-use-training-data) that feed those Large Language Models?
 Up until now, to increase the engagement in my blog I had to produce great content (or pay Google).
 Now, you can’t even tell if something here is original or [AI-generated](https://www.wired.com/story/cnet-published-ai-generated-stories-then-its-staff-pushed-back/).

 How can you tell if your colleagues are really present in a meeting?
 Is this the real voice of my sister on the phone asking me to pay 10K because her bitcoins are gone?
 Even the future of [Google](https://www.npr.org/2023/02/09/1155650909/google-chatbot--error-bard-shares) itself is uncertain.
 I mean, [Bing](https://www.fool.com/investing/2023/05/16/will-chatgpt-replace-google-heres-what-we-know/) has become a trend.
-What kind world are we living in?
+What kind of world are we living in?

 And these are just peanuts compared to the concerns about privacy, spamming, cybersecurity threats, online harassment, bullying, sexism, racism, propaganda, shall I go on?